TaisoItsukage/TaisoItsukage/README.md

 # About Me
-- I'm a frontend developer from Japan🇯🇵
+- I'm a frontend developer from Japan
 - I started programming in November 2019
 - My favorite frameworks are Flutter and Next.js